 "anything that guides or directs in an intricate case," 1590s, a special use of a revised spelling of clew "a ball of thread or yarn" (q.v.).
 The word, which is native Germanic, in Middle English was clewe, also cleue; some words borrowed from Old French in -ue, -eu also were spelled -ew in Middle English, such as blew, imbew, but these later were reformed to -ue, and this process was extended to native words (hue, true, clue) which had ended in a vowel and -w.
 The spelling clue is first attested mid-15c.

-1590s, spelling variant of clew "a ball of thread or yarn," in this sense with reference to the one Theseus used as a guide out of the Labyrinth.
-The purely figurative sense of "that which points the way" is from 1620s.
+The sense shift is originally in reference to the clew of thread given by Ariadne to Theseus to use as a guide out of the Labyrinth in Greek mythology.
+The purely figurative sense of "that which points the way," without regard to labyrinths, is from 1620s.
 As something which a bewildered person does not have, by 1948.

-"to inform someone of the important facts," usually with in, 1934, from clue (n.).
+"to indicate by means of a clue," 1934; "to inform someone of the important facts," usually with in, 1948, from clue (n.).
 Related: Clued; cluing.
 Earlier in now-obsolete sense of "follow or track by clues" (1660s).
 In nautical use, "to haul up (a sail) by means of the clue-lines," from clue (n.) in the "wound ball of yarn" sense.